-Paying a monthly fee on bank accounts in Canada can be expensive but you can avoid those fees by opting for one or more of these free bank accounts available to Canadians.
+Paying a monthly fee on bank accounts in Canada can be expensive but you can avoid those fees by opting for one or more of these free bank accounts available to Canadians and permanent residents.

 Paying a couple of dollars monthly in fees might seem small or insignificant but when you tally them up over a year x a number of years, they run quite high.

 Think something like $5.99/month x 12 months x no of years plus some banks charge higher fees if you exceed a certain amount of transactions in a month!

 According to CBC, Canadians pay an average of $216 every year in bank service fees!

 There’s no reason you should shell out so much money for chequing accounts especially when there are no fee accounts available.

 In this article, I’m going to break down the best no-fee bank accounts in Canada in 2023.

 What’s a Chequing Account?

 A chequing account is an account that’s used regularly for day-to-day expenses and to make and receive payments.

 In some countries, a chequing account is referred to as a current account.
 The features of most chequing accounts are the same with a few exceptions here and there.